Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 8: Coverting our HTML to Go Templates, and creating handlers

-# 64. Server-side form validation
+# 65. Server side form validation II